-- "Earnings Per Share" means diluted net income per share of common stock determined by dividing (a) net income by (b) the weighted average number of shares of common stock outstanding, all determined on a consolidated basis in accordance with generally accepted accounting principles; - "Debt/Operating Cash Flow" means (a) long-term debt and obligations under capital leases (including the current portion thereof) less cash, short-term investments and marketable securities divided by (b) the sum of (i) income from operations, plus (ii) depreciation and amortization, all determined on a consolidated basis in accordance with generally accepted accounting principles; - "Return on Total Assets" means (a) net income divided by (b) average total assets as of the beginning and end of a fiscal year, all determined on a consolidated basis in accordance with generally accepted accounting principles; and - "Revenue" means net sales determined on a consolidated basis in accordance with generally accepted accounting principles.
+- "Earnings Per Share" means diluted net income per share of common stock determined by dividing (a) net income by (b) the weighted average number of shares of common stock outstanding, all determined on a consolidated basis in accordance with GAAP; - "Debt/Operating Cash Flow" means (a) long-term debt and obligations under capital leases (including the current portion thereof) less cash, short-term investments and marketable securities divided by (b) the sum of (i) income from operations, plus (ii) depreciation and amortization, all determined on a consolidated basis in accordance with GAAP; - "Return on Total Assets" means (a) net income divided by (b) average total assets as of the beginning and end of a fiscal year, all determined on a consolidated basis in accordance with GAAP; and - "Revenue" means net sales determined on a consolidated basis in accordance with GAAP.

-The Committee approved the threshold, target and maximum performance goals for each performance measure under the 2014 Long-Term Plan.
-The target performance goals are set at a level believed by management to be reasonably achievable and the Company's 2014 financial results were favorable for the first year of the 2014 Long-Term Plan.
-The economic and business environment facing the Company remains challenging and therefore the Company's ability to achieve the target goals under the 2014 Long-Term Plan is uncertain.
+The Committee approved the threshold, target and maximum performance goals for each performance measure under the 2015 Long-Term Plan.
+The target performance goals are set at a level believed by management to be reasonably achievable and the Company's 2015 financial results were favorable for the first year of the 2015 Long-Term Plan.
+The economic and business environment facing the Company remains challenging and therefore the Company's ability to achieve the target goals under the 2015 Long-Term Plan is uncertain.